tobami/codespeed/README.md

   the data to a database named `data.db`
 * Create the DB by typing from the root directory:

-        python manage.py syncdb
+        python manage.py migrate

 * Create an admin user in the process.
-* Execute DB migrations:

-        python manage.py migrate

 * For testing purposes, you can now start the development server:

         python manage.py runserver 8000